labordynamicsinstitute/ldilab-manual/95-50-setup-bash.md

 This will

 - allow you to use the `aeagit` shortcut to download a Bitbucket repository to your workspace directly from the Bash command line
-- allow you to use the `tools/download_openicpsr_private.py` script to download replication packages from openICPSR from the Bash command line
+- allow you to use the `tools/download_openicpsr_private.py` script to download replication packages from openICPSR from the Bash command line (see [Helpful scripts](helpful-scripts) for details on this and other scripts).

 ### Verifying it works